sayakpaul/ml-deployment-k8s-fastapi/api/README.md

-This directory exposes the ONNX model we converted in [this notebook](https://github.com/sayakpaul/ml-deployment-k8s-fastapi/blob/main/notebooks/TF_to_ONNX.ipynb) as a REST API using [FastAPI](https://fastapi.tiangolo.com/).
+This directory exposes a ResNet50 model from [`tf.keras.applications`](https://keras.io/api/applications/resnet/#resnet50-function) as a REST API using [FastAPI](https://fastapi.tiangolo.com/).

 ## Setup